xamotex1000/xamotex1000/README.md

 ### Projects

 I enjoy building various projects to refine my skills and explore new technologies.
-While many of them are still in progress, I'm committed to completing them and showcasing my work.
-Stay tuned for updates!
+Due to low motivation, tons of my projects were abandoned half way through development and never saw the light of day, but I'll finish them I swear!!!